Killers0992/TwitchIntegration/README.md

 # TwitchIntegration
 Twitch bot which allows you to manipulate vrchat avatar thru OSC.

+# Usage

+If you wanna to install it you need to download it thru <https://github.com/Killers0992/VrcOscIntegrations>

 Currently implemented events:
 - Commands
 - OnReSubscribe / OnSubscribe